Logic Apps: How to add several actions inside a Logic App condition branch

 Logic Apps Conditions note

-do not be alarmed, there is nothing wrong with your editor.
-It just means that your monitor does not have enough resolution, you are using a large zoom or your browser window is too small to render the conditions side by side.
-If you switch for a different monitor or zoom out, you will see that they will be rendered side-by-side:
+Do not be alarmed, there is nothing wrong with your editor.
+It just means that your monitor does not have enough resolution, you are using a large zoom, or your browser window is too small to render the conditions side by side.
+If you switch to a different monitor or zoom out, you will see that they will be rendered side-by-side:

 Logic Apps Conditions side by side

-• Now that we have the condition action we need to configure in the following manner:
+• Now that we have the condition action, we need to configure it in the following manner:

 Logic Apps Conditions Tweet condition configuration